top of page

 3. Separate yourself from the context.

-When you feel overwhelmed, ask yourself whether the emotions are truly yours or if they stem from the energy of those around you.
+When you feel overwhelmed, ask yourself if the emotions you’re experiencing are yours, or if they come from the energy of those around you.
 Identifying the source helps you regain control.
 Learn to separate the context from who you are.
-The context does not define you.
-When you don’t feel well, physically or emotionally, identify whether it’s about you or the energy around you.
-Also, look at the macro context.
+The context doesn’t define you.
+When you don’t feel well, either physically or emotionally, check if it’s about you or the energy around you.

-• Jokingly, we sometimes ask, “Is Mercury retrograde again?”
-Planets influence us, whether we accept it or not. 😊 That could be one reason why everyone around you seems agitated for no apparent reason.
+Also, take a look at the macro context.
+Jokingly or seriously, we might ask ourselves: Is Mercury in retrograde?
+The planets influence us, whether we accept it or not. 😊 This could be the reason why everyone around you seems agitated, seemingly without a real reason.

 4. Protect your energy.